 Christmas is my favorite time of the year.
 I realize I’m inviting judgement by admitting this, but I live in the north, and I love snow!
 Also, for the sake of full disclosure, Christmas music season begins November 1 in my house.
 I’ll leave it up to you to decide which is more offensive.
 On top of both of these, I actually watched a Christmas movie before Thanksgiving this year.
 I hope the Christmas Police don’t read this and arrest me.

 As a part of the holiday season I have always tried to do something fun and meaningful with my small group guys.
 We have had some great Christmas gatherings.
 We have also had some interesting ones.
-One year my wife and I had our 8th grade groups over and did a White Elephant party.
-A few months later we discovered that our students had created their own game called: “Hide All the White Elephant Presents All Over Our Leaders’ Apartment”.
+One year my wife and I had our small groups over and did a White Elephant party.
+A few months later we discovered that our few had created their own game called: “Hide All the White Elephant Presents All Over Our Leaders’ Apartment”.
 We found the last white elephant gift when we moved out three years later.

 Another year I was working on a service project with my guys.
 As a part of the event I decided to read the Christmas story from Matthew 1 and 2 with my guys.
 We were just finishing the genealogy of Jesus when my roommate’s piranha ate through the bag holding the feeder fish in it’s tank and had a feast.
 I know most people believe piranhas amplify Bible study.
 It turns out that is an urban myth.

-Having gone through a few holiday seasons as a student small group leader, there are a few things I have realized:
+Having gone through a few holiday seasons as a small group leader, there are a few things I have realized:

-Please take time to rest over the next few weeks, but also make some time to text, communicate over social media, call (does anybody do that anymore?), or even play video games together online with your students.
+Please take time to rest over the next few weeks, but also make some time to text, communicate over social media, call (does anybody do that anymore?), or even play video games together online with your few.
 If nothing else grab a box of Christmas cards and mail them out.
 You never know when they may need you to be a listening ear, encourage them, or help them wrestle through something.